saddamarbaa/Youtube-clone-app-react-vite-typescript/README.md

 ### Planned Features:
-- **Dark/Light Mode**: Toggle between dark and light mode for a more customized viewing experience based on user preference.

 - **Video Uploads**: Authenticated users can upload their own videos and manage them in a personal library.
 - **Comments & Likes**: Engage with videos by liking and commenting (available for authenticated users).
 - **Playlists**: Create, manage, and organize video playlists for a personalized viewing experience.